 As key people from the NHL and the NHLPA meet on a lovely, snow-covered winter day in Manhattan amid so much enthusiasm of the league’s latest proposal, here’s a warning: Don’t get your hopes too high.
 The latest proposal was a very strong step by the ownership group (and it… Read More →

-from the NHL: NHL DEPUTY COMMISSIONER BILL DALY STATEMENT REGARDING NEW CBA PROPOSAL NEW YORK (December 28, 2012)—Bill Daly, Deputy Commissioner of the National Hockey League, released the following… Read More →
+from the NHL: NHL DEPUTY COMMISSIONER BILL DALY STATEMENT REGARDING NEW CBA PROPOSAL NEW YORK (December 28, 2012) — Bill Daly, Deputy Commissioner of the National Hockey League, released… Read More →